Courtney Johnston

 Legislative style

-Proactive sponsor of resolutions and ordinances addressing community issues and urban development.
+Proactive sponsor of resolutions and ordinances focusing on community recognition and urban development.

-- •Sponsorship of RS2025-1261 to create an expanded Downtown Central Business Improvement District.
+- •Resolution initiating the creation of an expanded Downtown Central Business Improvement District.

 Voting record